komarserjio/notejam/README.rst

 **The easy way to learn web frameworks**

-Do you know django/lavarel/symfony/etc and want to try rails/flask/pyramid/etc?
+Do you know django/laravel/symfony/etc and want to try rails/flask/pyramid/etc?
 The easy way to start up with a new framework is to compare it with frameworks you already know.

 Notejam is a simple web application (more than just Hello World) implemented using different server-side frameworks.

-Learn, discover and have fun :)
+**Is it like TodoMVC in Javascript?**

+Yes, the idea is very similar.

 ====================
 Supported frameworks